COVID-19 cases rise by 551 in Virginia on Sunday

 Most tests are PCR tests that take several days to process, and the majority of people still only get tested when symptomatic and symptoms can take up to two weeks to develop, so test results reported each day reflect what the situation in Virginia looked like several days before.
 Antibody tests process results faster, but test whether someone has had the virus in the past: not necessarily if they currently have it, and their reliability is lower.

-Virginia has been meeting the governor's benchmark of steady PPE supplies and open hospital capacity for more than a month now, with 4,052 hospital beds available and no Virginia hospitals reporting any supply problems – although at least 6 licensed nursing facilities are reporting PPE supply problems.
+Virginia has been meeting the governor's benchmark of steady PPE supplies and open hospital capacity for more than a month now, with 4,052 hospital beds available and no Virginia hospitals reporting any supply problems – although

+are reporting PPE supply problems.
 The governor has said in recent press conferences that those facilities need to reach out to the Virginia Department of Emergency Management to request more supplies from the state's stockpile.

-The commonwealth increased from around 2,000 tests a day in late April to the 5,000 range in the start of May, and was steadily hitting around 10,000 a day by the end of May, which Dr. Karen Remley, head of Virginia's testing task force, said was the goal for Phase 1.
-Testing has dropped since then, however.
+The commonwealth increased from around 2,000 tests a day in late April to the 5,000 range in the start of May, and was steadily hitting around 10,000 a day by the end of May, which Dr. Karen Remley, head of Virginia's testing task force, said was the goal for

-The executive order requiring Virginians to wear face coverings when entering indoor businesses that went into effect across Virginia on May 29 will remain in effect throughout Phase 2 and indefinitely into the future.
+that went into effect across Virginia on May 29 will remain in effect throughout Phase 2 and indefinitely into the future.

 By June 21, the Virginia Department of Health had received reports of 55,504 confirmed and 2,490 probable cases of COVID-19 across the commonwealth.